StanislavEng/IoTry/README.md

 Once these steps are complete, I will attempt to learn more about WIFI operation and host a web server using the WIFI module to display the sensor data on a website.
 If theres room in the code and the pinout of the device, I will try to implement an RTOS to handle all the different systems operating at once.

 I will also create a folder with the most relevant documents used in developing this system.

+#### Additional Background
+The L4 line from STM32 does not have a standard peripheral library, with only HAl and the LL libraries available for usage.
+Since I'm not too familiar I will be working with the HAL libraries.
+Why do I continue with this and HAL?
+I already have the dev kit so I thought I might as well continue working and developing from it.
+At least for now, until I find some alternatives, which will be coming soon-ish hopefully.
+Finding a replacement WIFI module will be a bit more annoying.

 ## Why